RedElf (Elle Fredine) is a photographer, published author, and educator. Life-long learning is key to adding value to

 Then, we moved to another town in a different province and were introduced to "soft water."
 The water tasted a bit odd, but that wasn't the biggest problem.
 It seemed that no matter how much we drank, we were still thirsty, even if we drank 'til our stomachs felt bloated.
-It took a while for our systems to acclimate, but our mother was thrilled with how little laundry soap, dish detergent, and shampoo we used.
+It took a while for our systems to acclimate, but our mother was thrilled with how little laundry soap, dish detergent, and shampoo we had to use.

 What Is "Hard" Water?
 Is Hard Water Bad?